githubpartners/microsoft-learn/github/create-manage-github-actions-workflows/includes/2-workflow-syntax-and-commands.md

 ### Activity types

 Some events have activity types that give you more control over when your workflow should run.
-Use on.<event_name>.types to define the type of event activity that will trigger a workflow run.
-If your workflow triggers on the `label` event, it will run whenever a label is created, edited, or deleted.
+Use `on.<event_name>.types` to define the type of event activity that will trigger a workflow run.
+If your workflow triggers on the `label` event, it will run whenever a label is `created`, `edited`, or `deleted`.
 If you specify the `created` activity type for the `label` event, your workflow will run when a label is created but not when a label is edited or deleted.

 ```
 on: